netdata/netdata/health/notifications/alerta/README.md

 - an Alerta API key (if authentication in Alerta is enabled)
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Alerta
+## Configure Netdata to send alert notifications to Alerta

 > ### Info
 >